 Each agent can only see a limited view of the world.
-In particular, it can see all packages and agents inside a 15x15 square centered on itself.
-Fortunately, the percept includes the exact (x,y) coordinate of each seen object as well as the delivery locations for each visible package.
+In particular, it can see all packages and agents inside a 11x11 square centered on itself.
+The percept includes the (x,y) coordinate of each seen object as well as the delivery locations for each visible package.
+Unfortunately, the environment is noisy, and the agent's percepts are not always accurate.
 On each turn, each agent receives a PacPercept which has the following methods: